 Our compilation of the latest social media statistics of consumer adoption and usage of social networking platforms

-We'll keep this post updated during 2020 as the latest statistics are published drawing on our recommended top 10 digital marketing statistics sources.
-We'll be pointing to new data on the popularity of social media from Global Web Index (worldwide), Pew Internet Surveys (US) and OfCom (UK) and most recently the Datareportal Digital 2020 July Global Snapshot published on the 21st July 2020.
+We'll keep this post updated during 2021 as the latest statistics are published drawing on our recommended top 10 digital marketing statistics sources.
+We'll be pointing to new data on the popularity of social media from Global Web Index (worldwide), Pew Internet Surveys (US) and OfCom (UK) and most recently the Datareportal Global Overview report published on 27th January 2021.